hust-open-atom-club/OpenSift/README.md

 ./setup.sh
 ```

-1. After finishing the setup script, try to connect to the postgresql database (the password is stored in `data/DB_PASSWD`).
+1. After finishing the setup script, try to run `docker compose exec db psql -h localhost -U postgres -c "CREATE DATABASE criticality_score;` and connect to the postgresql database (the password is stored in `data/DB_PASSWD`).

 2. Populate git_link fields in arch_packages, debian_packages and other distribution package table manually and finally run following command.
 If git_link data is already there, you can use `scripts/copy-gitlink.py` tool to copy the data to the database.